saeed-anwar/UWSurvey/README.md

-# A Deep Journey into Super-resolution: A survey
+# Diving Deeper into Underwater Image Enhancement: A Survey
-This repository is for super-resolution survey introduced in the following paper
+This repository is about the review of underwater image enhancement introduced in the following paper

-[Saeed Anwar](https://saeed-anwar.github.io/), [Salman Khan], [Nick Barnes], "A Deep Journey into Super-resolution: A survey", [[arXiv]](https://arxiv.org/abs/1904.07523)
+[Saeed Anwar](https://saeed-anwar.github.io/), [Chongyi Li](https://li-chongyi.github.io/), "Diving Deeper into Underwater Image Enhancement: A Survey", [[arXiv]](https://arxiv.org/pdf/1907.07863.pdf)

 ## Contents